VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 ## Application of Directive

-This is how to make open-access publication of a municipal project:
+The process of publication of a municipal project is illustrated in [this diagram](https://www.lucidchart.com/documents/view/ce501f7d-1c88-48e4-a2f8-08dd782e6742).

+The complete process is detailed below:
 1. Confirm that there is a desire to make open-access publication of a project.
 1. The solutions architect of the project presents the request to the Open-Source Committee.
 1. Once permission has been obtained, the solutions architect designates the